AwakeEchidna/wiiu-vc-extractor/README.md

 # wiiu-vc-extractor
 Extracts Wii U Virtual Console roms from dumps created via [DDD](https://github.com/dimok789/ddd/releases) or from the SNES Mini.

-This currently only supports extracting GBA, NES, FDS, and SNES roms.
+This currently only supports extracting GBA, NES, FDS, PCE, and SNES roms.
 Note that most VC titles are not clean roms but have been modified from their original state.

 ## Installation
 ### Windows